rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

 definition of undefined behavior in Rust language especially when HW is involved is missing.

-While waiting a widely better definition in coming Rust specification, I would propose the following to solve this issue:
+While waiting for a vastly better definition in an upcoming Rust specification, I would propose the following to solve this issue:

   - HW undefined behavior shall be considered when developing low level drivers.